 The residential building, “Le Centre”, was designed by the Bordeaux architect Francisque Perrier.

 Brutalism in other districts of Bordeaux

-With its numerous small stone houses and its traditionalist style, the city of Bordeaux has never been known for its brutalist architecture, even if I could meet some rare assimilable specimens.
+With its numerous small stone houses and its rather traditional style, the city of Bordeaux is not known for its brutalist architecture even if I could meet in other districts some other specimens.

 The old sorting center in Armagnac

 An alternation of fluted concrete bands for this former post office sorting center undergoing asbestos removal and rehabilitation in the Armagnac district.

 The façade of this building will be preserved and the interior will be transformed into a hotel restaurant.
 The whole will be topped by a new construction.

 On the banks of the Garonne, the “Conservatoire de Bordeaux” proudly displays its brutalist architecture with its central cylinder composed of slightly spaced prefabricated concrete panels creating a fluted effect.

 The Jacques Thibaudon Conservatory was designed by architects Francisque Perrier and Raymond Mothe in the 1970s.